Learn something new every day

 If you don't feel like making your own pastry, most markets sell it, typically in the frozen section.
 Frozen puff pastry can be stored in your freezer until you are ready to use it as needed; you can also freeze the pastry you make at home.
 If you decide to freeze your own puff pastry, chill it in the fridge first and then wrap it well in wax paper and then slip it into an airtight bag.

 There are two styles of puff pastry which you can make at home.
-The first is traditional puff pastry, which can take several days to make since it requires chilling between foldings of the dough.
+The first is the traditional kind, which can take several days to make since it requires chilling between foldings of the dough.
 You can also make what is known as “rough” puff pastry.
-Rough puff pastry is fairly quick and easy to make, and it yields a flaky result, although it will not be as flaky as true puff pastry.
+Rough pastry is fairly quick and easy to make, and it yields a flaky result, although it will not be as flaky as true puff pastry.

-To make classic puff pastry, sift two cups of flour with one half teaspoon salt into a large bowl.
+To make the classic kind, sift two cups of flour with one half teaspoon salt into a large bowl.
 Add one half teaspoon lemon juice and a teaspoon of butter.
 Mix these ingredients together with a pastry knife, adding a small amount of water to pull the dough together without making it too sticky.
-Once the dough has pulled together, chill it; this is the first stage in making puff pastry, and this block of dough is called the detrempe in French.
+Once the dough has pulled together, chill it; this is the first stage in making the pastry, and this block of dough is called the detrempe in French.